martinceresa/CursilloIntroLcc/Histo/Leibniz.md

 Bachelor's degree in law. systematic logic in Law.

-For reasons that are not clear the Leipzig faculty refused to accept the dissetation.
+For reasons that are not clear the Leipzig faculty refused to accept the dissertation.
 So leibniz went to Univ. of Altdorf. found a wealthy patron in Baron Johann von Baneburg.

-In 1673 he was unanimously elected to the Royal Society of London based on the model he was able to exhibit of a calc macine capable of carrying out the four basic ops of arithmetic.
+In 1673 he was unanimously elected to the Royal Society of London based on the model he was able to exhibit of a calc machine capable of carrying out the four basic ops of arithmetic.
-In 1674 he descrubed a machine that could solve algebraic equations.
+In 1674 he described a machine that could solve algebraic equations.

 1675: he wrote comparing logical reasoning to a mechanism.
 Thus pointing to the goal of reducing reasoning to a kind of